adjoHub/handbook/js/index.md

 const result = 20 % 7 //result === 6
 ```

-A reminder by zero is always `NaN`, a special value that means "Not a Number":
+A remainder by zero is always `NaN`, a special value that means "Not a Number":

 ```js
 ;(1 % 0) - //NaN